 What else can I do with my Stadia controller?

-On February 2, 2021, Google announced that it was shutting down Stadia Games and Entertainment, closing its internal development studios, with head Jade Raymond departing the company.
+On Feb.
+2, 2021, Google announced that it was shutting down Stadia Games and Entertainment, closing its internal development studios, with head Jade Raymond departing the company.
 Moving forward, there won't be any internally-developed exclusive games.

+However, Google didn't stop there, sharing on Sep.
+30, 2022, that Stadia services are ceasing altogether.
+Players have until Jan.
+18, 2023, to continue using Stadia, at which point the servers will shut down, and games will no longer be playable.

-Your Stadia controller may not be used for playing exclusive games developed by Stadia Games and Entertainment but it can be used for a few other things.
+Your Stadia controller may not be used for playing exclusive games developed by Stadia Games and Entertainment or even games on Stadia altogether.
+Still, it can be used for a few other things.

 To start, if you still want to play games remotely, you can try Xbox Cloud Gaming for Android.
-You'll need an Xbox Game Pass Ultimate subscription, at which point you just pair the Stadia controller to your phone using a USB-C cable and you're good to go.
+You'll need an Xbox Game Pass Ultimate subscription, at which point you just pair the Stadia controller to your phone using a USB-C cable, and you're good to go.

-The Stadia controller technically does have some Bluetooth hardware but it's limited and mainly used for the initial setup process.
-Stadia is designed to work around Wi-Fi connections, limiting its overall wireless functionality with Android phones.
+The Stadia controller technically does have some Bluetooth hardware, but it's limited and mainly used for the initial setup process.
+Stadia is designed to work around Wi-Fi connections, limiting its overall wireless functionality with the best Android phones.

 Alternatively, you can also use your Stadia controller to play PC games!
 You'll still need a USB-C cable to connect your controller to your PC.
-You also may need to enable Big Picture Mode in Steam settings in order to let the Steam client detect the controller.
+You may also need to enable Big Picture Mode in Steam settings to let the Steam client detect the controller.
 Just remember that some games don't support controllers, in which case you'd still need to use a mouse and keyboard.

 Can I still use my Stadia controller to play Stadia games?